James M. Quigley: Congress

+Federal appointment

+He was appointed Assistant Secretary of Health, Education, and Welfare for Federal and State matters on February 24, 1961, serving until January 1966.
+He was appointed Commissioner of the Federal Water Pollution Control Administration serving from January 1966 to January 1968.

 Private practice

 He worked as vice president of the United States Plywood-Champion Papers, Inc., from 1968 to 1986.

 Personal life and death

 Quigley married Genevieve Morgan Quigley.
 They had six children.
-Their son, James M. Quigley Jr., predeceased them in 2007; five daughters survived.
+Their son, James M. Quigley, MD predeceased them in 2006; five daughters survived.

 He died on December 15, 2011, in Washington, D.C., and was interred at Gate of Heaven Cemetery in Silver Spring, Maryland.